s-miller/Predicting-survival-for-the-Kaggle-Titanic-dataset-using-logistic-regression/README.md

 URL: https://www.kaggle.com/c/titanic/data

-As an aside, some useful learning had here about good and bad ways to (try to) write values to a dataframe!
+As an aside, some useful learning had here about good and bad ways to (try to) write values to a pandas dataframe!